martiansideofthemoon/martiansideofthemoon.github.io/_posts/2018-06-02-crowd-sourcing.markdown

 Keeping good test questions isn't the only quality assurance technique (and often not enough).
 A few additional settings can often improve the data collected significantly.
 Here are a few such settings,

-* **Contributor Channels** - Keep this Level 3 if time is a premium or Level 2 if you are in a rush.
+* **Contributor Channels** - Keep this at Level 3 if time is not a constraint, but switch to Level 2 if you are in a rush.
 Level 2 and 3 crowdworkers have a reputation of getting test questions correct (based on their contribution history on Figure Eight) and are less likely to be spammers.
 Advanced settings include choosing contributor channels (Figure Eight has a [guide](https://success.figure-eight.com/hc/en-us/articles/203219195-Job-Settings-Guide-To-Contributors-Channels-Page) on this) and language restrictions.

 * **Geography** - It might help allowing crowdworkers from certain locations only for your experiments.
 For instance in complicated English NLP tasks, it is a good idea to allow workers only from predominantly English speaking countries.
 For regional tasks, it makes no sense allowing workers not residing in that region.